Cybistra: List of rulers

-Classical antiquity
+Classical Age

 Strabo, after mentioning Tyana, says "that not far from it are Castabala and Cybistra, forts which are still nearer to the mountain," by which he means Taurus.
 Cybistra and Castabala were in that division of Cappadocia which was called Cilicia.
 Strabo makes it six days' journey from Mazaca to the Pylae Ciliciae, through Tyana, which is about half way; then he makes it 300 stadia, or about two days' journey, from Tyana to Cybistra, which leaves about a day's journey from Cybistra to the Pylae.
 William Martin Leake observed, "We learn also from the Table that Cybistra was on the road from Tyana to Mazaca, and sixty-four Roman miles from the former."
 Ptolemy places Cybistra in Cataonia.

-When Cicero was proconsul of Cilicia (51/50 BCE), he led his troops southwards towards the Taurus through that part of Cappadocia which borders on Cilicia, and he encamped "on the verge of Cappadocia, not far from Taurus, at a town Cybistra, in order to defend Cilicia, and at the same time hold Cappadocia.
+When Cicero was proconsul of Cilicia (51/50 BCE), he led his troops southwards towards the Taurus through that part of Cappadocia which borders on Cilicia, and he encamped "on the verge of Cappadocia, not far from Taurus, at a town Cybistra, to defend Cilicia, and at the same time hold Cappadocia.
 Cicero stayed five days at Cybistra, and on hearing that the Parthians were a long way off that entrance into Cappadocia, and were hanging on the borders of Cilicia, he immediately marched into Cilicia through the Pylae of the Taurus, and came to Tarsus.
 This is quite consistent with Strabo.

+According to the Res Gestae Divi Saporis, Cybistra was among the Roman cities claimed by Shapur I to have been captured during his campaign in Anatolia following the defeat and capture of Emperor Valerian in AD 260.

+In the Tabula Peutingeriana, Cybistra appears as a station on the central Anatolian Roman road network between Mazaca Caesarea and Tyana, at a recorded distance of 9 units.

+Byzantine

+Cybistra was a suffragan see of the Metropolis of Tyana, together with Phaustinoupolis and Sasima.